-Tampa Bay is a great place for students to live and learn the law–in a destination known worldwide for its beautiful landscape, many attractions, and thriving arts and cultural community.
+The Tampa Bay area is a great place for students to live and learn the law–in a destination known worldwide for its beautiful landscape, many attractions, and thriving arts and cultural community.

-More than six percent of Cooley's applicants come from Florida, and our alumni network of more than 15,000 graduates includes more Florida residents than any other state except Michigan.
+More than six percent of WMU-Cooley's applicants come from Florida, and our alumni network of more than 17,000 graduates includes more Florida residents than any other state except Michigan.
 So our Tampa Bay students will feel right at home.

 Alumni & Faculty

-Cooley has alumni in every state.
+WMU-Cooley has alumni in every state.
 For example, more than 125 alumni sit as judges in courts of record across 14 states, including several judges in Florida already.
-Our 15,000+ alumni are in large and small firms, prosecutor and defender offices, corporations, governmental service, and academia.
+Our 17,000+ alumni are in large and small firms, prosecutor and defender offices, corporations, governmental service, and academia.

-The new Cooley Tampa Bay campus is a 132,000 square foot building just off highway I-75 at exit #254.
+The WMU-Cooley Tampa Bay campus is a 132,000 square foot building just off highway I-75 at exit #254.
 This facility was certified by the Society of Environmentally Responsible Facilities (SERF) in June 2013 when renovation was completed.

-The Tampa Bay facility will include 24 classrooms with 1,374 seats, which include four distance educations classrooms with 204 seats, a computer laboratory with 28 seats, a trial courtroom with 90 seats, and an appellate level courtroom with 96 seats.
-All classrooms are equipped with state of the art electronic educational tools and the entire building is wireless.
+The Tampa Bay facility has 24 classrooms with 1,374 seats that include four distance educations classrooms with 204 seats, a computer laboratory with 28 seats, a trial courtroom with 90 seats, and an appellate level courtroom with 96 seats.
+All classrooms are equipped with state-of-the-art electronic educational tools and the entire building is wireless.
 WMU-Cooley Tampa Bay will soon open its own law clinic with a variety of meeting rooms and offices.